Shyan1943/p4/README.md

 * At "settings.py", Change the 'SITE_ID' as what we can just now & save it
 * Test run `python3 manage.py runserver 8080` & login to /admin.

+### 42. Handle error 404
+* At "home/views.py", create a error_404_view view function to handle 404
+* At "DGReviewsProject/urls.py", outside the urlpatterns, tell Django where is the handler404 view function
+* At "DGReviewsProject/settings.py", change the DEBUG mode to False
+* At Gitpod terminal, enter `python3 manage.py runserver 8080` to test run Django server

 ## C) PUBLICATION
 ### Deploying to Heroku
 * Implement manual test procedures to assess functionality, usability, responsiveness and data management within the Full Stack web application before publication